 A: By default, ESPEI will create trace.npy and lnprob.npy for the MCMC chain at the specified save interval and according to the save interval (defaults to ever iteration).
 These are created from arrays via numpy.save() and can thus be loaded with numpy.load().
 Note that the arrays are preallocated with zeros.
 These filenames and settings can be changed using in the input file.
 You can then use these chains and corresponding log-probabilities to make corner plots, calculate autocorrelations, find optimal parameters for databases, etc..
+Some examples are shown in the Recipes page.
 Finally, you can use py:mod:espei.plot functions such as multiplot to plot phase diagrams with your input equilibria data and plot_parameters to compare single-phase data (e.g. formation and mixing data) with the properties calculated with your database.